DKT15/leads-chrome-extension/README.md

 ## Deployment

-You can access the website with this link.(https://github.com/DKT15/leads-chrome-extension/)
+You can access the extension with this [link.](https://github.com/DKT15/leads-chrome-extension/)

 ## Contributing